sustainable-computing/PrivDiffuser/ARTIFACT-EVALUATION.md

 We recommend using a computer with x86-64 architecture.
 ARM architecture, such as Apple Silicon Macs, might require additional configuration for PyTorch and TensorFlow.

 ### Software Requirements
 We recommend using Ubuntu 20.04 and Python 3.8 to evaluate our artifact.
-We provide all datasets and pre-trained models on Google Drive (https://drive.google.com/file/d/1Hwjhe6v0ZfoSshPA7CIXjwzST9CeSkRD/view?usp=sharing), as described in the README.
+We provide the datasets, pre-trained models, and evaluation models using Git LFS.
+You need to first [install Git LFS](https://github.com/git-lfs/git-lfs?utm_source=gitlfs_site&utm_medium=installation_link&utm_campaign=gitlfs#installing).

+After Git LFS is installed, you can clone this repo and enter the working directory: `cd PrivDiffuser`, then run `git lfs fetch --all` to download the 3 folders: `eval_models`, `datasets`, and `models`.
+They should be placed under the root directory of this repo.

 For the ease of evaluation, we recommend using an x86-64 machine to install our Docker image (this does not support GPU acceleration).
 **Note that our Docker image already contains all datasets and pre-trained models.**